facn2/Path18/README.md

 * ES6 on backend
 * all team member understand code before approval

+**Git Flow**
+* Split each user story into technical tasks
+* Assign yourself to a task and add the `in-progress` label
+* Small commits with each sub-task of the technical issue
+* Create a `[WIP]` branch
+* Once the work is complete remove `[WIP]` and assign each team member to review
+* Add the `awaiting-review` label to the issue and PR
+* Request changes if appropriate
+* The final person to approve the PR should assign both QAs to review

 ### Stretch Goals:
+* ability to delete a job from the list of matched jobs
 * user authentication
 * use of logic for browsing job options
 * expand data to include colleges